Eyeglass All Product Installation and Upgrade Guides Publication

 3. vi /etc/hosts and add an entry for the FQDN value that does not resolve correctly

-4. NOTE: DNS is the preferred solution to resolve entries, hosts file can be used as a work around on the appliance for each smartconnect zone that does not resolve to an ip address
+1. NOTE: DNS is the preferred solution to resolve entries, the host file can be used as a workaround on the appliance for each SmartConnect zone that does not resolve to an IP address

-1. Repeat nslookup step for each FQDN used on each cluster you want to add to eyeglass for DR management
+7. Repeat nslookup step for each FQDN used on each cluster you want to add to the Eyeglass for DR management

 From the Eyeglass UI add the PowerScale Clusters between which Eyeglass will be replicating the share and export configuration data.